 The physical appearance of the last Egyptian pharaoh has long been enigmatic.
 And since the Queen of the Nile has been portrayed in so many ways throughout the years, Cleopatra’s real face remains largely a mystery to this day.

 History has left few clues behind.
 But that hasn’t stopped historians — and Hollywood producers — from running wild with speculation about Cleopatra’s real face.
 Was she a heart-stopping femme fatale like Elizabeth Taylor in the 1963 movie Cleopatra?
 Or was she simply a plain woman with “irresistible charm,” as the Greek historian Plutarch once claimed?

-Other than Cleopatra’s good looks, another topic that has inspired debate — especially in recent years — is her race.
+Other than Cleopatra’s beauty, another topic that has inspired debate — especially in recent years — is her race.
 While the ancient queen is usually depicted as being white in Western countries, some have speculated that she was actually Black, or perhaps another race altogether.